AdobeDocs/commerce-admin.en/help/b2b/account-dashboard-my-quote-templates.md

 From the quote template page, click **[!UICONTROL Cancel Quote Template]**.

 The quote template is canceled, and the quote status changes to `Closed`.
-The closed quote remains in your list of *[!UICONTROL Inactive]* quotes, and remains listed in the _[!UICONTROL Quotes]_ grid from the Admin.
+The closed quote remains in your list of *[!UICONTROL Inactive]* quotes, and remains listed in the _[!UICONTROL Quote Templates]_ grid in the Admin.